 TESS (Transiting Exoplanet Survey Satellite) is a spacecraft that will discover thousands of exoplanets through the transit method [1].
 This method relies on precise photometry to detect the temporary reduction of the star light emission as an exoplanet crosses in front of its host star.
 The light dip from the transit can be on the order of a few 100 ppm, thus careful consideration must be given to all noise sources which will mask this effect.
-The motion of the star centroid within the focal plane can induce sufficient signal amplitude variations due to both intrapixel and interpixel nonuniformities, which can be large enough to hide shallow transits, so minimizing the PSF in the detector helps in reducing the noise.
+The motion of the star centroid within the focal plane can induce sufficient signal amplitude variations to hide shallow transits, and minimizing the PSF in the detector helps in reducing the noise.

 TESS will use the MIT-LL CCID80 as the primary detector in its four cameras [2].
-The CCID80 is a back illuminated frame transfer device which has a $2k \times 2k$ array of 15 micron pixels in its Imaging Array (IA) section, and a similarly sized Frame Store (FS) section.
+The CCID80 is a back illuminated frame transfer device which has a 2kx2k array of 15micron pixels in its Imaging Array (IA) section, and a similarly sized Frame Store (FS) section.
 It is a Backside Illuminated device built on a high resistivity p-type substrate, thinned down to 100 microns.
-Four of these CCDs are abutted to form an imaging field covering 24×24 field of view in combination with its f1.5 lens.
+Four of these CCDs are abutted to form an imaging field covering 24x24 field of view in combination with its f1.5 lens.

 In order to increase the detection of earth size exoplanets, it is desirable to observe in the near infrared band.
 For example, M-type stars, for which earth size planets can be found, are better observed in the I-band.
 The quantum efficiency (QE) of photon absorption for regular CCDs is poor at those wavelengths, unless the absorption thickness is substantially increased, hence the requirement for deep depletion devices.
 Even at 1 micron wavelengths for a 100 micron thick device, the QE is 20%.
-A detailed study of the QE of TESS CCDs is described in the accompanying work of Krishnamurthy [3].

-For these deep depletion devices (> 100 microns), the field generated from the gates pulling the photoelectrons to the collecting well is insufficient, leading to lateral diffusion and charge spreading for those photoelectrons generated in the deeper, field free regions.
+For these deep depletion devices (>100 microns), the field generated from the gates pulling the photoelectrons to the collecting well is insufficient, leading to lateral diffusion and charge spreading for those photoelectrons generated in the deeper, field free regions.
 For TESS, this spreading aggravates source confusion, where multiple stars or objects can contaminate target stars due to an increased point spread function.
-Because of that, full depletion is an important requirement for TESS CCDs, and it was achieved by building devices on a very high resistivity silicon (more than 5000 $\Omega \cdot cm$) and applying voltage to the backside of the detector substrate.
+Because of that, full depletion is an important requirement for TESS CCDs, and it was achieved by applying voltage to the backside of the detector substrate.

 The measurements described in this paper were carried out using CCID80s operated with engineering grade flight-like electronics.
 The CCID80 was passively cooled in a thermal vacuum chamber through thermal emission, and operated at the nominal flight temperatures of -60C.
-Illumination was done outside the chamber with a thermally stabilized LED operating at 660 nm wavelengths and a conjugate lens system which focused a spot from a 1 micron pinhole onto the surface of the CCD.
-The light intensity was varied using a pulser system which modulated the light source in a pulse train [4].
+Illumination was done outside the chamber with a thermally stabilized LED operating at 660nm wavelengths and a conjugate lens system which focused a spot from a 1 micron pinhole onto the surface of the CCD.
+The light intensity was varied using a pulser system which modulated the light source in a pulse train [3].

-2 Back side depletion
+2 Back Side Depletion

 We have determined the backside voltage needed to fully deplete the 100 micron region for the TESS CCDs is approximately -20V.
-This was verified two ways: high energy cosmic rays produce diffusion clouds along the entire path as they travel from one surface of the detector to the opposite one through the bulk of the substrate, and show a characteristic wide plume if the device has an undepleted portion [5].
-A trail that is narrow along its entire length indicates that the electric field is present everywhere, and the detector is fully depleted; an example of such a trail is shown in figure 1.
+This was verified two ways: high energy cosmic rays produce diffusion clouds along the entire path as they travel from one surface of the detector to the opposite one through the bulk of the substrate, and show a characteristic wide plume if the device has an undepleted portion [4].
+A trail that is narrow along its entire length indicates that the electric field is present everywhere, and the detector is fully depleted; an example of such a trail is shown in Fig. 1.